Drug information

 • If you have any other medical conditions.

 • If you are pregnant or plan to become pregnant.
-You should not take ritonavir oral solution while pregnant.
-Ritonavir oral solution contains alcohol, and there is no known safe level of alcohol exposure during pregnancy.
 Talk to your health care provider about the risks and benefits of taking ritonavir during pregnancy.
 For more information on the use of ritonavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 • If you are breast/chestfeeding or plan to breast/chestfeed.
 For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
 People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.